 The BIOS Setup program provides configuration options for the I/O controller.

-1.8.1 Serial Ports
+1.10.1 Serial Port

-The Desktop Board can support up to two serial port connectors.
-Serial port A is located on the back panel.
-Serial port B (optional) is accessible using a connector on the component side of board.
-The serial ports support data transfers at speeds up to 115.2 kbits/sec with BIOS support.
+The boards have one serial port connector located on the back panel.
+The serial port supports data transfers at speeds up to 115.2 kbits/sec with BIOS support.